Proposing a spoken English syllabus for intermediate level secondary school students

 So many of the suggested sub-topics would be so far beyond secondary school pupils’ interests.
 For example, outer space and buying apartments are hardly pressing concerns for most teenagers.
 Certainly, they won’t purchase any apartments using the English language while they’re at school in Poland.
 Hence, such pointless lexis passes to the short-term memory and is forgotten in the blink of an eye.

-To me, these syllabus writers came up with a linear grammatical syllabus.
+It seems to me that these syllabus writers came up with a linear grammatical syllabus.
 In other words, all of the supposedly easy structures are lumped together at the beginning.
 For example, we have the verbs be and have (got).
-Soon after, we have there is / are.
+Soon after, we have there is and there are.
 When it comes to tense aspects, we see the same old predictable order that grammatical syllabuses and coursebooks swear by: